 Safety, Effectiveness, and the Future

-Some evidence indicates that capsule endoscopy may also be effective in evaluations of the colon, but most of the evidence so far is conflicting.
+Some evidence shows that capsule endoscopy may also be effective in evaluations of the colon, but more evidence is needed.
 More research is being done on the effectiveness of capsule endoscopy in routine colon procedures.

 The capsule may not be used on people with: